creationix/uscript/README.md

 Also it can write to the robots's filesystem to save persistent code.
 We may add other commands like getting free heap or to restart the device/vm.

+Robots can also log values and messages that will appear in the UI of any connected editors.
+They may also query the editor to prompt for values.

 # Programming Language

 μScript will have it's own simple programming language.
 This will be the